 Dandruff is dry, flaky skin that is made up of dead skin cells.
 These cells fall from the skin and look like white flakes.
 There are two types of dandruff in dogs: dry (seborrhea sicca) and oily (seborrhea oleosa)

-Dogs’ most common causes of dandruff include allergic reactions, bacterial infections, yeast infections, parasitic infections, and endocrine disorders such as Cushing’s disease or hypothyroidism.
+The most common causes of dandruff in Dachshunds include allergic reactions, bacterial infections, yeast infections, parasitic infections, and endocrine disorders such as Cushing’s disease or hypothyroidism.

 Like humans, dachshunds can be allergic to anything from pollen to dust mites to certain foods.
 If your dachshund is scratching a lot or seems to have irritated skin, it’s worth considering whether allergies might be the cause.

 Other common causes of dandruff include dry skin (which can be caused by weather conditions or poor nutrition) and seborrhea (an overproduction of oil by the sebaceous glands).

 If you’re not sure what’s causing your dachshund’s dandruff, it’s best to talk to your veterinarian.
 They can help you rule out any underlying medical conditions and give you some tips for managing the problem, and recommend a medicated shampoo or cream that can help to clear up the problem.